-Note: Pilsners are traditionally fermented at lager temperatures (48-58 deg F.).
+Note: PILSNERS are traditionally fermented at lager temperatures (47-58 deg F.).
 If you have the capability, you may want to ferment at this temperature.
-The correct procedure is to boil up the batch of beer and cool it the best you can.
-Place the batch of beer and the yeast in the 48-58 degree temperature range and allow both of them to reach this lager temperature before pitching the yeast.
+The correct procedure is to make a good size yeast starter (1-2 qts) and let it (the starter) ferment at ale temperatures.
+Boil up the batch of beer and cool it the best you can.
+Place the batch of beer and the fermenting or fermented starter in the 47-58 degree temperature range and allow both of them to reach this lager temperature before pitching the yeast.
 Expect the primary fermentation to take 1-2 weeks at this temperature.